WasatchPhotonics/pyusb-virtSpec/README.md

 FPGA Options are explained in WasatchPhotonics/Wasatch.PY:wasatch/FPGAOptions.py:38.
 By default VirtualDevice responds with all ones.

 The EEPROM can be specified by modifying the default parameters of `__init__` of `EEPROM` in `eeprom_gen.py`.
 This file is a self-contained copy of EEPROM.py from WasatchPhotonics/Wasatch.PY.
 It is used only for its initializer, `.generate_write_buffers()`, and the list `.write_buffers`.

+For simplicity, wavecal is left blank, so you must use `X-AXIS=pixel` within Enlighten to see a sensible spectra.

 ### Supporting Additional Control Messages